Using An Anxiety Chat Room For Mental Health Support

 Medically reviewed by Andrea Brant, LMHC

-The symptoms of anxiety can feel overwhelming.
-If you have symptoms of anxiety, severe or mild, you likely know the many ways that symptoms can impact your daily life; it can become difficult to focus on the things that matter most to you.
+The symptoms of anxiety can feel overwhelming, making it difficult to focus on the things that matter most to you.
 You may start to fall behind in school, experience difficulty in your relationships, and even have difficulty completing work tasks.

 While it can feel isolating to find yourself experiencing the symptoms of anxiety, anxiety disorders are actually quite common; 19% of adults (nearly 1 in 5) have experienced the symptoms of an anxiety disorder.

-While it can be helpful to recognize that your symptoms are more common than you might have initially thought, it may not make those symptoms any easier to manage or address.
-Fortunately, there are ways to ease the symptoms of anxiety, and help is available to most people in some form or another.
+While it can be helpful to understand that you are not alone in what you’re feeling, it may not make those symptoms any easier to manage or address.
+Fortunately, there are ways to ease the symptoms of anxiety, and help is available in many forms.
 One of these sources of assistance is support groups, whether online or in person.

 This article explores what anxiety is, what symptoms may indicate anxiety, and how anxiety chat rooms could help.
 We’ll also highlight potential mental health resources that may provide additional support.